cnlohr/ch32v003fun/README.md

 ## Other family support

-Currently, there is experimental support for the ch32v103, ch32v203, ch32v208, ch32v303 and ch32v307.
-Note: GDB will only workon the 003 at this time.
+Currently, there is experimental support for the ch32v103, ch32v203, ch32v208, ch32v303, ch32v305 and ch32v307.
+GDB is mostly tested on the 003, but works, to a limited degree on the other processors.

 ## Getting Started